-Avoid steel fences and modern forms of masonry fencing.
+Try to avoid steel fences and modern forms of masonry fencing.

 3.10 VEGETATION: PLANT MATERIALS

 A simple palette of plant materials was grown / survived in early Arrowtown.

 The type of plants and the way they grow, (including the thickets and overgrown, rambling nature of some areas), contribute significantly to historic character.